feiyuw/feiyuw.github.io/_posts/2016-07-04-a-glance-of-web-ta.md

 * *March 2015* `React Native` open-sourced
 * *May 2015* `HTTP/2` published

-If we summarize the core technology stack of these years, we may find, in past 20 years,
+If we summarize the core technology stack of these years, we may find, in past 20 years, there are great progress in web development.

 ### Technology stack